Eclalang/LearnEcla/HowToStart/ReadMe.md

 ### While loop
 The while loop is used to execute a code while a condition is true.
 To use a while loop, you will have to define a condition.
-To define a while loop, you will use the keyword `while` followed by the condition between parenthesis and braces.
+To define a while loop, you will use the keyword `while` followed by the condition between parenthesis and braces : `while (condition) {code}`.

 ### Example While loop
 In our example, we will print a text while a variable is lesser than 3 :